Simobara/Simobara/README.md

 (with its extensive ecosystem including Redux, React Hooks, and Context API), NodeJS, MongoDB, and GraphQL.
 Throughout my career, I have collaborated with diverse businesses and nascent startups, bolstering their operations through the development of robust web applications.
-When I'm not engrossed in coding or designing, I dedicate time to stay abreast of the latest development trends,continually honing my professional arsenal.
+When I'm not engrossed in coding or designing, I dedicate time to stay abreast of the latest development trends, continually honing my professional arsenal.

 - Beyond the realm of technology, I harbor a fervent passion for photography.
 Additionally, I am an avid runner, a pursuit I undertake not only for physical vigor but also to ensure mental resilience and well-being.